 By the time our first child was almost three years and a half, the Lord blessed us with another child.
 So we enrolled our preschooler to the next best thing, a non-sectarian Classical school.
 Or so we thought.
 This fledgling school is classical in name, but quite progressive in their practice.
 It was less than ideal, but the small class size very much appealed to us so we stayed with them for two and a half years.

 Fast forward to 2018, our daughter was diagnosed with ADHD and specific learning disability in letters and numbers.
-That means she has dyslexia and dyscalculia, along with focus issues.
+That means she has dyslexia and dyscalculia, along with concerns on executive function.
 We found that she needed more attention than the therapy and intervention classes she was already receiving.
 She would come home tired and worn from school, with no real help and hope from schoolteachers who probably did not understand her condition or were not properly equipped with the knowledge and tools to help her.
 So in January of 2019, we decided to pull her out in the middle of the Kindergarten, and jumped right into homeschooling.

 Rediscovering the True, Good and Beautiful

 I was immersing myself in literature about what it means to teach classically.
 But I was getting overwhelmed with the whole process while trying to keep up with the Trivium in our own homeschool.
 I bought the Claritas Christian curriculum that was designed for the Grammar Stage and we memorized facts after facts because I thought that was how it should be done.

 I began to backtrack my steps and found that what I was doing was actually more accurately described as the Neo-Classical movement.
 The ages and stages approach of the Trivium is relatively new, which drew inspiration from Dorothy Sayers’ lecture and further developed by Douglas Wilson in the Logos schools.
 Diane Lockman in her book Trivium Mastery notes,